ratwolfzero/hopalong/README.md

 # hopalong

 The "Hopalong *" attractor, invented by Barry Martin at Aston University, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American.
 In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.*Nicknamed by A.K.
 Dewdney.

-This program can calculate and display the "Hopalong attractor"
+This Python program calculates and displays the "Hopalong" Attractor by iterating the following equations:

 $$
 \begin{align}
 x_n+1 & = y_n-sign(x_n)*\sqrt{∣b⋅x_n−c∣} \\